bensu/basic-om-tut/Basic-Tutorial.md

                x)))))
 ```

-Evaluate everything and you should see the results.
+Save everything and you should see the results.

 Hopefully the view composition and extensibility offered by Om puts
 a gleam in your eye.
 There's more than enough here to keep you occupied for